A. There are a number of ways to contribute to your MTAA super account:

 A. We have the people, the resources, and the drive to help you make the most of your retirement – whether that’s online, over the phone, or face-to-face.

-Our Financial Education and Advice Team (FEAT) can offer general and limited personal advice on topics such as salary sacrificing, choosing the right investment option, and how much insurance you need.
+Our field force team can offer general and limited personal advice on topics such as salary sacrificing, choosing the right investment option, and how much insurance you need.

-Face-to-face advice Our dedicated advisers from Industry Fund Services (IFS) are super specialists, who can give you advice on a range of issues – even the complex ones like taxation and social security entitlements.
+Comprehensive financial advice Dedicated advisers from Industry Fund Services (IFS) are super specialists, who can give you advice on a range of issues – even the complex ones like taxation and social security entitlements.
 They’ll take into consideration all your circumstances (personal and financial) when creating your comprehensive financial plan.

 Your initial consultation with an IFS planner will be free.
 When it comes to preparing a full financial plan, any fees payable are fee-for-service only.
 The great thing is, there are no commissions or hidden charges – and where your advice applies to your super, the fee can be deducted from your MTAA Super account.

 Get advice To make an appointment or to get advice over the phone, call us on 1300 362 415.

 Q. Do I have control over how I invest my money?

 A. Yes.
 You can choose just one option or spread you super across a mix of our eight investment options.